alextsolovikos/alextsolovikos.github.io/_publications/2020-08-10-sparsity-promoting-dmd-with-control.md

 ---
 title: Estimation and Control of Fluid Flows Using Sparsity-Promoting Dynamic Mode Decomposition
-venue: IEEE Control Systems Letters
+venue: Published in the IEEE Control Systems Letters, 2021.
 categories: Research
 ---